emiara-tech/snapchat-archive/README.md

 # Snapshit

 # Why
 Snapchat today is not what it used to be.
-I am not what I used to be either.
+I am not who I used to be either.
 When I was 12 I though snapchat was great.

 I took a lot of photos, made a lot of memories, talked with a lot of people, fell in love, fell out of love, made friends, made stupid faces.

-Now it is 13 years later and want to get off the app, but keep my life memories.
+Now it is 13 years later and want to get off the yellow app, but keep my life memories.
 How can I even do that?
 Thankfully I remember GDPR!
-If I ask Snapchat they will have to give me my data!
-And they did.
+If I ask Snapchat they will have to give me my data.
+And they did...

-Thanks Snapchat.
+Thanks Snapchat for following GDPR and respecting my data.
+Now this part is for respecting your life memories.

 # How to use
 1. Request zip files from Snapchat page [My Data](https://accounts.snapchat.com/v2/download-my-data)
 2. Wait...
 3. Download zip files from the email Snapchat sends you.